Skip to content

 How extensive will the renovation be?

-• a minimum budget that sees a renovation to improve the layout and use of the lower level and provides for an immediate response to capital repair and maintenance costs for 2022-2026 as identified in a 2021 capital needs assessment;
+• A small plan that sees a renovation to improve the layout and use of the lower level and provides for an immediate response to capital repair and maintenance costs for 2022-2026 as identified in a 2021 capital needs assessment;

-• a moderate budget that achieves the minimum budget items, renovates the main and second floors and the mezzanine, and provides for a planned response to the anticipated capital repair and maintenance costs for 2027-2031 as identified in the 2021 capital needs assessment; and
+• A medium plan that achieves the small plan items, renovates the ground and upper levels, and provides for a planned response to the anticipated capital repair and maintenance costs through 2031 as identified in the 2021 capital needs assessment;

-• an ideal budget, which would achieve the minimum and moderate budget items and add to the existing building.
+• A large plan, which would achieve the small and medium items and add to the existing building.

 How will the library renovation be paid for?

-The library board will investigate and consider several funding options for a potential renovation, including the library’s reserves, a loan, and fundraising.
-It is not the board’s present intention to go to referendum.
+The library board will investigate and consider several funding options for a potential renovation, including the library’s reserves, a loan, a capital campaign, fundraising, and a referendum.
 Once a master space plan has been approved by the board with feedback from the community, the board will determine what needs to be done to fund a renovation.

 When will the renovation start and how long will it take?